openai/go-vncdriver/README.md

 On OSX, the following should suffice:

 ```
-brew install golang libjpeg-turbo
+brew install libjpeg-turbo golang
 ```

+(On OSX newer than El Capitan, you may need to [install golang](https://golang.org/doc/install) from their site, and then just install `brew install libjpeg-turbo`.)

+#### Rendering

-If you'd also like to enable OpenGL, you'll need X and OpenGL development headers.
+The best way to see what your agent sees is to enable OpenGL rendering.
+You'll need X and OpenGL development headers.
 On Ubuntu, this is:

 ```
 sudo apt-get install libx11-dev libxcursor-dev libxrandr-dev \